 COVID-19 Pandemic.
 In March 2020, the World Health Organization declared the outbreak of the novel coronavirus as a pandemic ("COVID-19").
-Although COVID-19 continues to spread throughout the U.S. and the world, the number of newly-reported cases has declined from levels seen in late 2020 and early 2021.
-Additionally, vaccines designed to inhibit the severity and the spread of COVID-19 are now being distributed throughout the world.
-At the start of the pandemic and continuing through today, COVID-19 has resulted in the implementation of significant, government-imposed measures to prevent or reduce its spread, including travel restrictions, business restrictions, closing of borders, "shelter-in-place" orders and business closures.
+Although COVID-19 continues to spread throughout the U.S. and the world, vaccines designed to inhibit the severity and the spread of COVID-19 are now being distributed.
+At the start of the pandemic, COVID-19 resulted in the implementation of significant, government-imposed measures to prevent or reduce its spread, including travel restrictions, business restrictions, closing of borders, "shelter-in-place" orders and business closures.
 In March 2020, pursuant to state government orders to prevent the spread of COVID-19, we temporarily closed all of our casino properties.
 As a result, we experienced a material decline in our revenues until our properties began reopening when permitted by local authorities.
 We reopened the Silver Slipper Casino and Hotel on May 21, 2020, Grand Lodge Casino and Stockman's Casino on June 4, 2020, and Bronco Billy's Casino and Hotel and Rising Star Casino Resort on June 15, 2020.
 During the shutdown period, we evaluated labor, marketing and other costs at our businesses so that, upon reopening, our properties could reopen with significantly lower operating costs.
-As a result, our operating performance since reopening in mid-2020 has been stronger than pre-pandemic levels, despite capacity restrictions throughout our casinos and in our restaurants.
+As a result, our operating performance since reopening in mid-2020 has been stronger than pre-pandemic levels, despite capacity restrictions throughout our facilities for portions of 2020 and 2021.
 The extent to which our financial and operating results in future periods may be affected by COVID-19 will largely depend on future developments, which are highly uncertain and cannot be accurately predicted.
-Significant uncertainties include the ability to operate; new information which may emerge concerning new strains of COVID-19 and their severity; any additional actions imposed by governmental authorities to contain COVID-19 or minimize its impact; increased operating costs in light of social distancing requirements as a result of COVID-19; and general economic conditions, among others.
+Significant uncertainties include the ability to operate; new information which may emerge concerning new strains or variants of COVID-19 and their severity; any additional actions imposed by governmental authorities to contain COVID-19 or minimize its impact; increased operating costs in light of social distancing requirements as a result of COVID-19; and general economic conditions, amon